towhidabsar/clara/README.md

 Examples
 ========

-`examples/` directory contains some example programs:
+The `examples/` directory contains some example programs:
 - `c1.py` and `c2.py` are the correct examples from the paper
 - `i1.py` and `i2.py` are the incorrect example from the paper
 - `c3.py` is a constructed example.